stratum-mining/sv2-workshop/README.md

 docker buildx build --platform linux/amd64,linux/arm64 -t rrybarczyk/sv2-workshop:latest --push .
 ```

+> Note: This is connected to the `rrybarczyk` Docker Hub account and should eventually be
+  transferred to a SRI Docker Hub account.

 #### Connect to Docker Image (Participant)
 Connect to the Docker image on Docker Hub: